-In the United States: The University of North Carolina Center for Functional GI and Motility Disorders, UCLA Center for Neurobiology of Stress, Cedars-Sinai GI Motility Program, Northwestern University Center for Psychosocial Research in GI, University of Michigan Functional Bowel Disorders Clinic, Mayo Clinic, Johns Hopkins University, State University of New York at Buffalo Behavioral Medicine Clinic, Boston University, Beth Israel Deaconess Medical Center (Harvard University), Dartmouth-Hitchcock Medical Center (Dartmouth College), Vanderbilt University Pediatric Functional Gastrointestinal Disorders Program, Nationwide Children’s Hospital (Ohio State University), Houston Methodist Hospital (Weill Cornell Medical College, New York Presbyterian, Texas A&M and the University of Houston), Icahn School of Medicine at Mount Sinai, Loyola University Medical Center, Chicago, Marshall University.
+In the United States: The University of North Carolina Center for Functional GI and Motility Disorders, UCLA G. Oppenheimer Center for Neurobiology of Stress and Resilience, Cedars-Sinai GI Motility Program, Northwestern University, University of Michigan Functional Bowel Disorders Clinic, Mayo Clinic, Johns Hopkins University, State University of New York at Buffalo Behavioral Medicine Clinic, Boston University, Beth Israel Deaconess Medical Center (Harvard University), Dartmouth-Hitchcock Medical Center (Dartmouth College), Vanderbilt University Pediatric Functional Gastrointestinal Disorders Program, Nationwide Children’s Hospital (Ohio State University), Houston Methodist Hospital (Weill Cornell Medical College, New York Presbyterian, Texas A&M and the University of Houston), Icahn School of Medicine at Mount Sinai, Loyola University Medical Center, Chicago, Marshall University.

-In the United Kingdom: University of Nottingham, University of Manchester, University of Sheffield, University of Southampton, University of Oxford, Barts and London School of Medicine and Dentistry, Kings College, London, Health Psychology, Kings College, London, Nutritional Sciences.
+In the United Kingdom: University of Nottingham, University of Manchester, University of Sheffield, University of Southampton, University of Leeds, Barts and London School of Medicine and Dentistry, Kings College, London, Health Psychology,

-The GENIEUR.EU network composed of members from 20 European countries, the United States and Israel to study genetic influences in IBS.
+The GENIEUR.EU network composed of members from 24 European countries, Australia, Chile, Israel and the United States to study genetic influences in IBS.
 In most countries, researchers from several different universities, institutes or hospitals are involved.

-Current and former board members of the Rome Foundation from 10 countries.
+Current and former presidents and board members of the Rome Foundation from 12 countries.